FurongHuang/spectrallda-tensorspark/README.md

       -k, --k <value>          number of topics
       -alpha0, --topicConcentration <value>
                                the sum of the prior vector for topic distribution e.g. k for a non-informative prior.
+      -idf, --idfLowerBound <value>
-      -max-iter, --maxIterations <value>
+                               only work on terms with IDF above the lower bound. default: 1.0 -max-iter, --maxIterations <value>
                                number of iterations of learning. default: 200 --sketching              Tensor decomposition via sketching